 - On the very left side is the large WordPress icon.
 When clicked, it brings up the sidebar overlay where you can choose another post or page to edit or exit the Editor.
 (Note you must have Fullscreen mode turned on to see this!)

-- Next to that is a blue square with a white plus sign (Block Selector).
+- Next to that is a square with a white plus sign (Block Inserter).
 Here you’ll find all the blocks and block patterns available, and any Reusable blocks you’ve saved.
 If you hover your mouse over a block thumbnail, it will display a preview of the block’s content.

 - The pencil icon indicates that you are in editing mode.
 Clicking it will reveal a pointer icon that makes selecting specific blocks easier.